I John 4:8 explains that God is love. But what is love?

-- Make Valentine's Day Cards using markers, glue, scissors, etc. Use this activity to review shapes, colors, and have your child practice writing his name.
+Make Valentine's Day Cards using markers, glue, scissors, etc. Use this activity to review shapes, colors, and have your child practice writing his name. image by susan

 Let your child practice writing their name on the Valentine's.
 Be sure to give yourself plenty of time to write on each Valentines.
 Depending on how many Valentines that you need to make, it may help to only do a few a day.

-(This activity will require an adult to align the papers but the child can help cut and staple.)
 Cut a piece of paper in half creating two 11"x4 1/4" pieces.
 Cut eleven 1" strips of colored paper measuring 4 1/4" long.
 Lay two stripes together and staple at the bottom.
 Fold the unstapled ends down and around to form a heart.
 Lay another strip on each side of the bended stripes.
 Align and staple the four-layer end.
 Fold the unstapled ends to form a second heart.
 Continue the process to form a chain of hearts.
-(Sometimes construction paper is too stiff to bend.
-You may also use felt.)
+Sometimes construction paper is too stiff to bend.
+You may also use felt.

-Heart Pancakes - Serve heart pancakes for breakfast or supper.
+Serve heart pancakes for breakfast or supper.
 Our kiddos love them!
-After pouring on the batter, use a utensil to spread out the heart shape.
+After pouring the batter on a hot skillet, use a utensil to spread out the heart shape.

 Place a blowpop sucker on a Valentine that says "_____, you blow me away!"